Tennis Court Dimensions & Layout

 Tennis Court Dimensions: In total, tennis courts measure 78 ft. x 36 ft. or 2,808 sq. ft., however the full area of the court is only used for doubles matches.
 The singles court measures 78 ft. x 27 ft. or 2,106 sq. ft.
 Every court is composed of quite a few elements, so let’s take a look at each individual component.

-tennis court is a venue where the sport of tennis is played.
+A tennis court is a venue where the sport of tennis is played.
 It is a firm rectangular surface with a low net stretched across the center.
 The same surface can be used to play both doubles and singles matches.
-If you are a starter and want to play this game then first you should know “how to choose a tennis racquet for beginner
+If you are a starter and want to play this game then first you should know “how to choose a tennis racquet for beginner”

 Tennis Court Dimensions

-tennis court is a venue where the sport of tennis is played.
+A tennis court is a venue where the sport of tennis is played.
 It is a firm rectangular surface with a low net stretched across the center.
 The same surface can be used to play both doubles and singles matches.
 A variety of surfaces can be used to create a tennis court, each with its own characteristics which affect the playing style of the game.
 The dimensions of a tennis court are defined and regulated by the International Tennis Federation (ITF) governing body and are written down in the annual ‘Rules of Tennis’ document.
 The court is 78 feet (23.77 meters) long.
 Its width is 27 feet (8.23 meters) for singles matches and 36 feet (10.97 meters) for doubles matches.
 The service line is 21 feet (6.40 meters) from the net.
 Additional clear space around the court is needed in order for players to reach overrun balls for a total of 60 feet (18 meters) wide and 120 feet (37 meters) long.
 A net is stretched across the full width of the court, parallel with the baselines, dividing it into two equal ends.
 The net is 3 feet 6 inches (1.07 meters) high at the posts and 3 feet (0.91 meters) high in the center.
 The net posts are 3 feet (0.91 meters) outside the doubles court on each side or, for a singles net, 3 feet (0.91 meters) outside the singles court on each side.

 What Are The Dimensions Of A Tennis Court